 - Online property index

-If the county does not provide online records, people can visit or call the County Clerk’s or the Registrar’s Office through the contact details provided on the website.
+If the county does not provide online records, interested parties can visit or call the County Clerk’s or the Registrar’s Office through the contact details provided on the website:

 Look Up California Corporation & Business Records